thiagorobert/thiagorobert.github.io/_posts/2022-01-16-multiple-target-groups.markdown

 config, to let the system use the "service-linked" role.

 My next step now will be deleting the old service, since I won't need that any longer.
-Overall this was a lot smoother than I had antecipated.
+Overall this was a lot smoother than I had anticipated.